gvwilson/thirdbit/_posts/2023/2023-01-29-would-you-take-this-class.md

 If you're interested, please [let me know](mailto:{{site.author.email}});
 if a dozen people are willing to commit, I think it would be a lot of fun.

+## Who Is This Class For?

+These three personas define this class's intended audience:

+-   Aïsha started writing Python in an undergrad geology course.
+    After spending three years creating ever-more-complex Jupyter notebooks she wants to learn how to build packages that other people can use.
+    This material will fill in some gaps in Aïsha's programming knowledge and teach her some common design patterns.

+-   Rupinder is a computer science undergrad.
+    He has learned a lot of theory, and uses Git and unit testing tools in assignments, but doesn't understand how they work.
+    This material will give Rupinder a better understanding of those tools and of how to design new ones.

+-   Yim teaches courses on full-stack web development and software design.
+    They are happy with the former,
+    but frustrated that books about the latter are so abstract and use examples that their students can't relate to.
+    This material will give Yim starting points for a wide variety of course assignments.

+Slicing another way, participants should be able to:

+-   Install Python and run Python programs from the command line.

+-   Write Python programs using loops, arrays, and functions, and have some experience building or using classes.

+-   Create static web pages using HTML.

+-   Use Git to save and share files.
+    (It's OK not to know the 90% of its commands.)

+-   Explain what a tree is and process one recursively.
+    (This is the most complicated data structure and algorithm we *don't* explain.)

 [sdxjs]: {{'/sdxjs/' | relative_url}}